 In Fusion, you can choose between two modeling modes, based on your design needs at any given time during the design process.

-Parametric Modeling mode: Captures design history and parametric relationships in a timeline.
+Parametric Modeling Mode: Captures parametric features and relationships in a timeline.

-Direct Modeling mode: Does not capture any design history or parametric relationships.
+Direct Modeling Mode: Does not capture any parametric features and relationships.

 You can build your design intent through a robust set of parametrically linked features like: